Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/create-matlib/export-save.md

 ---
 title: II.
 Export & Save
 ---
 1. Next, save your `BLEND`-file to your `SEUT\Materials\`-folder and name it "MatLib_XYZ", "XYZ" being any word or abbreviation you'd like.
+Note the uppercase "L" - SEUT is case-sensitive.

 2. Go to the `Shader Editor` SEUT panel and click on `Export Materials to Library`.
 This will generate the `XML`-file containing the material information for all the materials contained in your MatLib.